// AI_ADVOCATE

 from $7,500/mo

-Hands-on with your team.
+Hands-on with your team and embedded in your Slack or Teams — like a coworker, not a consultant.
 Build the agents, skills, and workflows the audit prioritized.
 Train your power users to share, not hoard.
 Weekly office hours.
 Monthly executive readout.
 Adoption is the deliverable.

 team actually uses it